The 8 Best Cat Deterrents for Gardens and Yards 2026

 Conclusion

-These spiked mats look scary at first glance but are perfectly safe to use and will cause no harm to animals.
-Made from plastic, this prickle strip is designed to irritate paws to deter from digging, scratching or approaching the area you want to protect.
+These spiked mats look scary at first glance but are perfectly safe and will cause no harm to animals.
+Made from polypropylene plastic, this prickle strip is designed to irritate paws to deter from digging, scratching or approaching the area you want to protect.
 It's unlikely that cats will attempt to navigate or cross over a mat, thus choosing somewhere more convenient to pee or poop.

 Usage

-For protecting fences, the Prikkastrip Eco Fence Wall Spikes can be affixed to the top of fence panels as a further deterrent, while staying in compliance with anti-climb security laws to prevent injury or pain to animals (and humans - but that's another blog!).
+For protecting fences, the Prikkastrip Eco Fence Wall Spikes can be affixed to the top of fence panels as a further deterrent, while staying in compliance with anti-climb security laws to prevent injury or pain to animals (and humans - but that's another topic!).

 Rating